domenicomazza/HSP/README.md

 # HTML Simple Publishing (HSP) <sup>v1.0.0</sup> Documentation

-HTML Simple Publishing (HSP) allows you to make easy to navigate publications for the web.
+[HTML Simple Publishing (HSP)](https://github.com/domenicomazza/HSP) allows you to make easy to navigate publications for the web.
 HSP uses JavaScript (JS) and CSS styling to turn well-formatted HTML into neat publications you can put on the web and generate into print PDFs.

+Read this documentation formatted with HSP at: [https://domenicomazza.github.io/HSP/](https://domenicomazza.github.io/HSP/).

 ## Features